percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.5.0.md

 * {{ k8spsjira(231) }}: Fix missing grants for the replication user
 * {{ k8spsjira(157) }}  Fix a bug which caused mysql Pod definition to contain empty `configuration-hash` annotation
 * {{ k8spsjira(158) }} and {{ k8spsjira(170) }}: The new delete-ssl finalizer can now be used to automatically delete objects created for SSL (Secret, certificate, and issuer) in case of cluster deletion **Improvement?**
-* {{ k8spsjira(167) }}: Fix a bug which caused the Operator to silently ignore the HAProxy enabled in the Custom Resource options with group replication instead of throwing an error about the unsupported functionality
+* {{ k8spsjira(167) }}: Fix a bug that caused the Operator to silently ignore the HAProxy enabled in the Custom Resource options with group replication instead of throwing an error about the unsupported functionality
 * {{ k8spsjira(168) }}: The Operator was completely relying on the `tls.issuerConf` Custom Resource option provided by the user and doing no checks, being unable to create the cluster without throwing a clear error message if the issuer was not existing or ready
-* {{ k8spsjira(209) }}: Fix a bug due to which the HAProxy disabling for an existing cluster didn't led to removal of the appropriate Service
+* {{ k8spsjira(209) }}: Fix a bug due to which the HAProxy disabling for an existing cluster didn't lead to removal of the appropriate Service
 * {{ k8spsjira(213) }}: Fix a bug where the Operator didn't check if the `pmmserverkey` was empty in the Secrets object instead of considering the empty `pmmserverkey` secret as non-existing and printing the appropriate log message
-* {{ k8spsjira(214) }}: Fix a bug due to which creating a cluster without Orchestrator caused it to stuck in the `initialized` status instead of switching to the `ready` one after the cluster creation
+* {{ k8spsjira(214) }}: Fix a bug due to which creating a cluster without Orchestrator caused it to get stuck in the `initialized` status instead of switching to the `ready` one after the cluster creation
-* {{ k8spsjira(219) }}: Fix a bug due to which scaling down a cluster with group replication caused it to stuck in the `initialized` status instead of switching to the `ready` one after the size change
+* {{ k8spsjira(219) }}: Fix a bug due to which scaling down a cluster with group replication caused it to get stuck in the `initialized` status instead of switching to the `ready` one after the size change
-* {{ k8spsjira(220) }}: Fix a bug which caused backup to fail when the storage parameters credentials or parameters (such destination, endpointUrl, etc.) contained special characters
+* {{ k8spsjira(220) }}: Fix a bug that caused backups to fail when the storage parameters credentials or parameters (such destination, endpointUrl, etc.) contained special characters
 * {{ k8spsjira(222) }}: Too many aborted connections in MySQL logs **ToDo**
 * {{ k8spsjira(225) }}: Fix a bug where the backup restore process could be started by the user without the specified `destination` or `backupName` fields, resulting in a cluster failure
-* {{ k8spsjira(226) }}: Fix a bug due to which the Operator was trying to make a backup with wrong `clusterName` or `storageName` options instead of checking their validity first
+* {{ k8spsjira(226) }}: Fix a bug due to which the Operator was trying to make a backup with the wrong `clusterName` or `storageName` options instead of checking their validity first
-* {{ k8spsjira(227) }}: Fix a bug which prevented the Operator from changing the MySQL Router Service annotations and labels following the corresponding Custom Resource options change
+* {{ k8spsjira(227) }}: Fix a bug that prevented the Operator from changing the MySQL Router Service annotations and labels following the corresponding Custom Resource options change

 ## Supported Platforms